 The Japanese kamado is used for direct and indirect cooking.
 You can cook everything with it: meat, fish, vegetables, etc. Shaped like an egg, the kamado works like a rotary heat furnace thanks to the flow of hot air that circulates uniformly throughout the tank.
 Unlike a metal barbecue, the Kokko requires very little charcoal thanks to the ceramic, which makes for perfect insulation and concentration of heat.

-A metal barbecue will require a lot of charcoal to compensate for heat loss.
+A metal barbecue requires a lot of charcoal to compensate for heat loss.
 The more coal you use, the more air you need to maintain constant temperatures.
 This air can also quickly dry out meat, often causing it to shrink.

-With the Kokko ceramic barbecue, you will need little charcoal due to its efficiency, so less air and less moisture retention, which will make your dishes tender and tasty.
+With the Kokko ceramic barbecue, you will need little charcoal because there is a better concentration of heat.
+This means less air to dry food, which will make your dishes tender and tasty.